ZeldOcarina/nu-dentistry/gingivitis.md

   - heading: IS IT PAINFUL TO GET A DEEP CLEANING AT THE DENTIST?
     content: Not at all!
 Using a local anesthetic, your periodontist will make sure that your teeth and gums are fully numb throughout your deep cleaning.
-If you’re at all nervous about your treatment, our office also offers a selection of sedation options to soothe your dental anxiety.
+If you’re at all nervous about your treatment, our office also offers a selection of <a href='/houston-tx/specialty-dentistry/sedation-dentistry/' target='_blank' class='paragraph-link'>sedation
+      options</a> to soothe your dental anxiety.
   - heading: CAN PERIODONTAL DISEASE KILL YOU?
     content: While you can’t die directly from periodontal disease, there is a significant link between gum disease and other serious health problems.
 At its worst, bacteria